Please read the following important information about our site’s COVID protocols prior to registering and again prior to arriving at camp.

 Procedures and General Practices:

 - All staff and campers will wear face masks while indoors or while doing outdoor activities where social distancing can not be maintained.
 Face coverings continue to be welcomed in virtually any circumstance when individuals choose to wear them as a matter of personal preference.
+Masks and or neck gaiters must have two or more layers of washable, breathable fabric and be properly sized to your face.
+Masks with valves and bandanas are not adequate face coverings.

 - Physical spaces have been reconfigured to allow for appropriate social distancing.